What are Michigan's auto insurance requirements?

 Consider comprehensive and collision coverage

-Adding comprehensive and collision coverage makes sense for many drivers, especially those who want to avoid paying for repairs or a new vehicle if their current car is ever damaged.
-These coverages apply if your car is stolen, or if it's damaged in a collision or other covered mishap.
+Adding comprehensive and collision coverage makes sense for many drivers, especially those who want to avoid paying for repairs or a new vehicle if their current car ever gets damaged.
+These coverages apply if your car gets stolen or damaged in a collision or other covered mishap.
 You're typically required to carry these coverages if you lease or finance a vehicle.

-If your car is damaged in an accident, Michigan's mini-tort law allows you to recover up to $3,000 from the at-fault driver's insurance company for repairs.
-With mini-tort coverage, you're covered for this type of claim up to the limits you select on your policy.
+If your car is damaged in an accident, Michigan's tort law allows you to recover up to $3,000 from the at-fault driver's insurance company for repairs.
+With mini-tort Michigan coverage (also known as limited property damage liability), you're covered for this type of claim up to the limits you select on your policy.